matronator/MTRGen/docs/templates/index.md

 ## Introduction

 Generator templates (or just templates) describe the structure of the generated file.
-Templates can be either YAML, JSON or NEON files and they have to conform to a JSON schema.
-We will talk more about the schema in the next chapter (*see [mtrgen-template-schema.json](template-structure.md#mtrgen-template-schema)*).
+MTRGen supports two types of templates:

+1. **Modern templates**: Any file format (JavaScript, PHP, TypeScript, Python, etc.) that can generate files in the same format.
+These templates use a header block to define metadata and use template variables for dynamic content.

+2. **Legacy templates**: JSON/YAML/NEON files that generate PHP files.
+These templates conform to a JSON schema and are used for generating PHP classes, interfaces, and traits. (*See [Template Structure](template-structure.md) for more details on legacy templates.*)

 {: .tip }
-> It is recommended to name your templates with a `.mtr` suffix after the name right after the extension (eg. `entity.yaml.mtr`).
-If you do that, the [MTRGen Templates Syntax Highlighting](https://marketplace.visualstudio.com/items?itemName=matronator.mtrgen-yaml-templates) VSCode extension, will add syntax highlighting and snippets to all `*.mtr` files.
+> It is recommended to name your templates with a `.mtr` extension (eg. `component.js.mtr`, `entity.php.mtr`).
+The `.mtr` extension helps identify template files and enables syntax highlighting in editors.
+The [MTRGen Templates Syntax Highlighting](https://marketplace.visualstudio.com/items?itemName=matronator.mtrgen-yaml-templates) VSCode extension provides syntax highlighting and snippets for `*.mtr` files.

 ## Template syntax